daviddlassen/academic-kickstart/content/publication/smartphonesgrades/index.md

 +++
-title = "By Our Own Devices: Smartphone Use and Academic Performance" date = "2019-08-20"
+title = "The negative effect of smartphone use on academic performance may be overestimated: evidence from a two-year panel study" date = "2020-05-21"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Andreas Bjerre-Nielsen", "Asger Andersen", "Kelton Minor", "David D. Lassen"]